 Dave is a multidisciplinary executive with experience ranging from strategic way finding to scientific instrument development.
 He brings over 30 years of experience creating new ventures at the intersection of emerging technologies, business opportunities, and customer needs to his work at Mach49.
 Leveraging his background as an instructor at Stanford and UC Berkeley, Dave cultivates dynamic new paradigms of training and distance learning in leading the Mach49 Growth Institute, transforming a global network of professionals into venture builders and venture investors.

-Dave’s client work involves helping "intrapreneurs" to (1) find new and disruptive ways of doing business, (2) deliver innovative products and services to the market, and (3) foster a culture of innovation to maintain market leadership.
-Dave helps global companies understand how attributes of Silicon Valley culture can transcend political borders and organizational charts.
-Of particular value for many of these clients is Dave’s knowledge of emerging technology from Silicon Valley startups.
-He enjoys engaging with small interdisciplinary teams of clients to build businesses that were not imaginable five or ten years ago.
-Magic happens when Mach49 teams foresee the implications of unexpected technical advances and visualize entirely new opportunities.
-Dave lives for these moments.
+Working with client teams, Dave guides intrapreneurs to find new and disruptive ways of doing business, deliver innovative products and services to the market, and foster a culture of innovation to maintain market leadership.
+He enjoys engaging with small interdisciplinary teams to build businesses that were not imaginable just 5 or 10 years ago, and feels the magic when those teams foresee the implications of technical advances and visualize truly new opportunities.
+Dave lives for those moments.